Table of Contents

-Varieties- There are two varieties of plant, a cultivated sweet variety and the wild bitter variety.
+Varieties- There are two varieties of the plant, a cultivated sweet variety, and the wild bitter variety.

-The dried fruit and seed is yellowish brown in colour, and 1-3 mm in length and 1-2 mm in breath, and 1mm in thickness triangle shaped and has characteristic odour.
+The dried fruit, and seed is yellowish brown in color, and 1-3 mm in length, and 1-2 mm in breath, and 1mm in thickness triangle shaped, and has characteristic odour.